-(HRL) However, two spaces have been specifically designed to foster community amongst LGBTIQA-identified students and their allies: the Multicultural & Inclusivity Living Learning Community (an entire floor in Mayer Residence Hall) and our Gender-Inclusive Housing (shared rooms and suites located throughout campus).
+(HRL) However, a space has been specifically designed to foster community amongst LGBTIQA-identified students and their allies: our Gender-Inclusive Housing (shared rooms and suites located throughout campus).

 Gender-Inclusive Housing (GIH)